 Welcome to the University of York!
 Whether you are arriving from across the pond or just a few towns over, York is one of the best-connected cities in the UK.

 Here's everything you need to know to navigate your way to campus.
+The conference will take place in Heslington Hall on Campus West.

 ARRIVING BY AIR